MobilityData/gtfs-validator/README.md

 The validator can then be executed via bash commands.
 See the [preceeding instructions for command line usage](#run-the-app-via-command-line).

 ### Visualize the results
-In the output directory, the following files will be created:
+In the output directory, the reports will be created as described [here](#visualize-results).
-- `report.html`: the validation report in HTML format.
-It can be opened in a browser.
-- `report.json`: the validation report in JSON format.
-- `system_errors.json`: this file will be created every-time the validator is run.
-If no system errors were encountered, this file will be empty.

 # Validation rules
 * [Implemented rules](/RULES.md)